 Everyone should have a will and two powers of attorney, one for property and one for personal care.
-A will drafted in the context of a well prepared estate plan ensures that a person’s assets are distributed in accordance with their wishes upon their death.
+A will drafted in the context of a well-prepared estate plan ensures that a person’s assets are distributed in accordance with their wishes upon their death.
 Powers of attorney ensure that a person’s wishes will be respected while they are still alive but are incapable of making important financial and personal care decisions on their own.

 Some wills are straight-forward, while others can be more complex.
 We regularly work with accountants and financial planners to draft a will taking all of our clients’ unique circumstances into account.
 We strive to minimize the potential tax and other liabilities involved to pass on the maximum estate to our clients’ beneficiaries.
-The lawyers of Augustine Bater Binks have assisted clients prepare wills involving issues such as:
+The will and estate lawyers of Augustine Bater Binks have assisted clients prepare wills involving issues such as:

 - creating a trust to ensure the needs of disabled children are met;